 Know what you want to say.

 You should have only 2 or 3 points in mind that you’d like to make.
-Rehearse them, a lot.
-Make sure to get them in your answers, e.g. Early educators are paid 30% less than educators from other sectors.
+Make sure to get them in your answers. e.g. Early educators are paid 30% less than workers with equivalent qualifications in male-dominated industries.
 Research shows that this stage of a child’s education strongly correlates with future outcomes.
 It is just as crucial as education in later life.

 Clarify how you will be interviewed.